Best Salmon Oil For Dogs & How It Can Help Your Pup

 Our Personal Experience With Salmon Oil For Dogs

-I work at a health food store that also sells supplements for pets.
-Fish oil, particularly salmon oil, is a popular choice for dog parents who want to improve their pet’s overall health.
+Fish oil, particularly salmon oil, is a popular supplement for dog parents who want to improve their pet’s overall health—and for good reason.

-I love that people are focusing on their pet’s well-being, but I always emphasize that quality is everything when it comes to fish oils.
-Poor-quality salmon oil can do more damage than not supplementing at all.
+Sounds too good to be true?
+Well, here’s the thing: Quality is everything when it comes to fish oils like salmon.
+Poor-quality salmon oil can actually do more damage than not supplementing at all.

 When shopping for fish oil, focus on freshness, purity, and sourcing.
-Fresh fish oil reduces the risk of free radical formation.
+Fresh fish oil reduces the risk of the oil going rancid.
 Aside from the fishy taste and smell, ingesting rancid oils may create oxidative stress, thus damaging healthy cells and creating inflammation.

 The second factor is purity.
 Quality companies exceed standards for the allowance of heavy metals and toxic chemicals in their product.
 Pollutants like dioxins and PCBs can cause a number of health issues, including liver problems and skin conditions.
 Check to ensure the brand uses third-party testing to ensure purity.